BenjaTK/Gaea/README.md

 # Gaea
-Procedural generation add-on for Godot 4.
+Procedural generation add-on for Godot 4.<br>
+**IMPORTANT:** Gaea is still in early development, and it's very inefficient.
+I would not recommend to use on a serious project atm.

 ### Why Gaea?
 Gaea is the greek personification of the Earth.
 What does this have to do with procedural generation?
 Uhhh...
 Earth...
 Terrain?
 It just sounded cool.